There are few ways to link tables in Access. In this short guide, I’ll show you how to link tables in Access using an Inner Join.

 Hence, this record will not be displayed when linking the two tables using an Inner Join (as ‘555’ is not a common value in both of the tables).

 But what if you want to display all the records from the Clients table, even if there are no common values in the Shipping table?

 You can accomplish this goal by following the steps below:

 First, switch back to the Design View by clicking on View, and then selecting the Design View option:

 If you double-click on the line that connects the two tables, the ‘Join Properties’ box would appear.

 The first option represents the Inner Join.
 This means that you’ll only get the rows where the joined fields from both tables are equal:

-You can still display this record by choosing the second option.
-This option represents a Left Join in our case.
-It will include all records from the ‘Clients’ table, but only those records from the ‘Shipping’ table where the joined fields are equal:
+To display the record that is associated with the Client ID of ‘555’, you’ll need to choose the second option to include all records from the ‘Clients’ table, but only those records from the ‘Shipping’ table where the joined fields are equal:

-You’ll now see the 5th client that comes from the ‘Clients’ table.
+You’ll now see the 5th client from the ‘Clients’ table.

 However, the Shipping Address associated with this client will be blank, as there is no shipping order associated with that client in the ‘Shipping’ table.